Skip to main content

 The presence of endotoxins in your bloodstream initiates a systemic inflammatory state.
 This is not a localized infection; it is a widespread activation of your body’s defense mechanisms.
 Your immune cells, particularly macrophages, possess specific receptors, such as Toll-like receptor 4 (TLR4), that bind to LPS.

-This binding acts as a biological alarm, setting off intracellular that lead to the production and release of various pro-inflammatory cytokines.
+This binding acts as a biological alarm, setting off intracellular signaling pathways that lead to the production and release of various pro-inflammatory cytokines.
 These signaling molecules, including tumor necrosis factor-alpha (TNF-α), interleukin-1 beta (IL-1β), and interleukin-6 (IL-6), are powerful mediators of inflammation.

 While acute inflammation is a vital part of healing, chronic, low-grade inflammation, sustained by repeated endotoxin exposure, becomes a destructive force.
 This persistent inflammatory milieu places a significant burden on your body’s regulatory systems, particularly the endocrine network.
-Hormones, which are essentially chemical messengers, rely on precise signaling and to function optimally.
+Hormones, which are essentially chemical messengers, rely on precise signaling and receptor sensitivity to function optimally.
 When inflammatory signals are constantly elevated, they can interfere with these delicate hormonal communications, leading to widespread dysfunction.

 The Gut-Endocrine Connection